Tonight Show Guest - Traveler & Buronut Prevention Coach

 -Wigge: I had a variety of personal obstacles and I already wanted to overcome them as a child and adolescent.
 I am glad that I could work on all of them with a successful result.
 Here is my list of personal & professional development aspects that I dealt with:

 Learning lessons from burnout in my first career as a television anchor

 Learning to set boundaries for myself and others

 There might be many more aspects, but this work has definitely changed and shaped my current life.
 I would currently see my lifestyle as inspirational, which is the absolute ground work to offer mindfulness seminars & employee burnout prevention programs.

 How did this influence you on how you deliver those burnout prevention training programs?

 My former career also confronted me with the learning aspect of embracing change.
-And I clearly had to learn a lot on having great change management, because, for instance, I changed my marketing completely from analog to digital marketing.
+And I clearly had to learn a lot about having great change management skills, because for instance, I changed my marketing completely from analog to digital marketing.
 Being a successful TV reporter and book author in Europe and in the US did put me in a luxury position of being part of an exclusive TV circuit for a long time.
-This automatically gave me enough exposure to usually get more speaking requests as a motivational speaker than I could actually do.
+This automatically gave me enough exposure to get more speaking requests as a motivational speaker, than I could have actually done otherwise.
 But things changed over time through the process of digitization.
 The TV scene has changed because of the digitization and the internet.
 I had to embrace change to self-market myself through e-mail, SEO, and social media.
 It was an experience out of my comfort zone to have the same success digitally as I had in the exclusive analog TV world.
-All these changes required a strong mindful lifestyle with a stress and burnout prevention.
+All these changes required a strong mindful lifestyle with stress and burnout prevention.

 This brings me to my professional development in terms of self-motivation.
 This aspect is very important for a successful and mindful lifestyle.